Make an Appointment

 How It Works

-Call one of our Access Locations listed below.
+Call one of our Walk-in Open Access Evaluation Locations listed below.
 Then, to help us determine the best counselor for you and the proper treatment to meet your needs, you will fill out an assessment form.
 The form will ask you questions about your medical history, history of trauma, and addictive behaviors, among others.

-Locations|Appointment and Evaluation
+Locations | Appointment and Evaluation

 Appointment Cost and Insurance